self-improving/lmms-eval/reproduction/README.md

 ### What the script does

-The `run.sh` script automatically:
+The `run.sh` script orchestrates a two-stage process:

+1. **Environment Creation** (`create_env.sh`):
-1. Sets up the container environment
+   - Sets up the container environment
+   - Clones the shared-environment repository (if not exists)
+   - Creates virtual environment (if not exists)
-2. Installs all required dependencies
+   - Installs all required dependencies

+2. **Experiment Execution** (`submit_experiments.sh`):
+   - Waits for environment creation to complete successfully
+   - Activates the virtual environment
-3. Configures environment variables
+   - Configures environment variables
-4. Runs the specified models on the specified datasets
+   - Runs the specified models on the specified datasets

+### Job Dependencies

+The script uses SLURM job dependencies to ensure proper execution order:
+- Environment creation job runs first
+- Experiment jobs only start after environment setup completes successfully
+- If environment creation fails, experiments won't run (prevents wasted compute)

 ## How to Add Models and Datasets

 ### Adding Models

-To add new models that work with vLLM, edit the model definition section in `run.sh` (starting around line 28):
+To add new models that work with vLLM, edit the model definition section in `submit_experiments.sh` (starting around line 28):

 ```bash
 # models